k9mail/k9mail-docs/docs/en/current/settings/account.md

 ### Read receipt
 Checking this requests a read receipt for all outgoing messages.

-**Note:** This is adding a special header asking the recipient's email client to confirm that the message was received.
-Some clients (like K-9 Mail) do not support sending answers to this request.
-Others ask the user for confirmation before sending an answer.
-So not receiving a read receipt is not a reliable indicator that a message hasn't been read.
+See [Editing E-mail Content/Read Receipt](../sending/sending_content.md#read-receipt) for more information.

 ### Reply quoting style
 Defines your preference for the format in which the quoted text of the message you are replying to will appear from the following options:

-* Prefix (like Gmail, Pine) - The quoted text appears below a one line header in the format `Sender's Name <user@domain.TLD> wrote:`.
+* Prefix (like Gmail) - The quoted text appears below a one line header in the format `Sender's Name <user@domain.TLD> wrote:`.
-  With the prefix option selected 2 additional options will be available:
+  With the prefix option selected 2 additional options are available:
-    * Reply after quoted text - When checked, the original message will appear above the reply you type into the message text box.
+    * Reply after quoted text - When enabled, the original message appears above the reply you type into the message text box.
-    * Quoted text prefix - Defines the character(s) that will precede each line of quoted text.
+    * Quoted text prefix - Defines the character(s) that precedes each line of quoted text.
 The default is '>'.
-* Header (like Outlook, Yahoo!, and Hotmail) - The quoted text appears below a header that includes the Original Sender, Recipients, Time, and Subject from the original email's message header fields.
+* Header (like Outlook) - The quoted text appears below a header that includes the Original Sender, Recipients, Time, and Subject from the original email's message header fields.

 ### Quote message when replying